advancedforms/advancedforms.github.io/_posts/2016-12-25-displaying-a-form.markdown

     // Either 'wp' or 'basic'.
 Whether to use the Wordpress media uploader or a regular file input for file/image fields.
     'uploader' => 'wp',

+    // The URL to redirect to after a successful submission.
+Defaults to false for no redirection.
+    'redirect' => false,
 );

 advanced_form( 'form_key', $args );